-- Certain idle or defective machinery were considered by management to be impaired with insignificant recoverable amount.
-No impairment loss (i) (2018: HK\$196,000) had been recognised in profit or loss (note 9(b)) during the year ended 31 December 2019. - During the year ended 31 December 2019, the zipper business of the Group has suffered from deterioration of gross profit margin.
-As at 31 December 2019, management considered there were impairment indicators and hence conducted impairment assessment on the non-financial assets of this business.
-These assets comprised property, plant and equipment including construction in progress, prepayments for property, plant and equipment, intangible assets with finite lives (note 15) and the right-of-use assets (note 22) (collectively the "Relevant Assets") and were grouped together constituting the non-financial assets of the two CGUs i.e. the two operating segments shown in note 6 for the purpose of impairment assessment.
+During the year ended 31 December 2021, the zipper business of the Group has achieved a considerably increase in revenue and gross profit margin compared with budget and those of the year ended 31 December 2020 which had suffered from deterioration of gross profit margin and segment loss.
+Accordingly, as at 31 December 2021 and 2020 management conducted impairment assessment on the non-financial assets of this business in accordance with the accounting policy shown in note 4 (h) in order to determine whether any impairment loss recognised should be reversed or impairment loss should be recognised respectively.
+These assets comprised property, plant and equipment including construction in progress, prepayments for property, plant and equipment (note 14), intangible assets with finite lives (note 15) and the right-of-use assets (note 23) (collectively the "Relevant Assets") for the purpose of impairment assessment.

-The recoverable amounts of the two CGUs after allocation of the attributable corporate assets have been determined by management with reference to value in use calculations, using cash flow projections from the latest financial budgets formally approved by management covering a 5-year period with the growth rate of ranging from 2% to 5%, gross profit margin ranging from 24% to 29% and at a discount rate of 12%.
-Cash flows beyond the five-year period are extrapolated using a growth rate of 2%, which does not exceed the long-term growth rate for the Zipper industry in the PRC and overseas.
+The recoverable amount of the Relevant Assets has been determined by management with reference to value in use calculation, using cash flow projection from the latest financial budget formally approved by management covering a five-year period (2020: 5-year period) with the growth rate of 8% in the first year and gradually decrease to 5% in the fifth year (2020: 12% in the first year and gradually decrease to 5% in the fifth year), gross profit margins ranging from 27% to 28% (2020: 24% to 28%) and at a discount rate of 10% (2020: 11%).
+Cash flows beyond the five-year period are extrapolated using a growth rate of 2%, which does not exceed the long-term growth rate for the zipper industry in the PRC and overseas.